dfdazac/nqr/README.md

 ### 1. Installation

-Use the following to create and environment with `conda` and install the requirements:
+Use the following to create an environment with `conda` and install the requirements:

 ```bash
 conda create -n nqr python=3.12